CaptJaybles/SynologyLLM/README.md

 # synologyLLM
 using synology chat with LLMs

-Only tested on Windows 10
+Only tested on Windows 10, builds on llama-ccp-python

 Install